 National Health Accounts (NHA) is a macro-economic accounting framework for revealing a country's aggregated expenditures on health.
-The compilation for Pakistan obeys international standards set by WHO and OECD.
-This report presents the results for fiscal year 2011-12 which is the fourth round of such a compilation.
-The first three rounds were done for fiscal years 2005-06, 2007-08 & 2009-10.
+The compilation of NHA-Pakistan report obeys international standards set by WHO and OECD.
+This report presents the results for fiscal year 2013-14 which is the fifth round of such a compilation.
+The first four rounds were published for fiscal years 2005-06, 2007-08, 2009-10 & 2011-12.